chainstack/docs/docs/tutorials/decentralized-reputation-on-multichain.md

 curl https://nd-123-456-789.p2pify.com -u "user-name:pass-word-pass-word-pass-word" -d '{"method":"createrawsendfrom","params":["123abcdiZmJnQr9vmj8yiucbYNabD6X8vKkBUW",{"1ABC2aBCXxXC1Q2zSinXSxbD7zLANs3jc8RPYn6":{"reputation-point":10},"1Ab2jTzTFw1aJvcYMD3GcNpZcziXBFdyUGsBvC":{"reputation-point":10},"1Ab2CSx43hHhBSrozJitfkXf3jefT5ZvG6EgvS":{"reputation-point":10}},[],"send"], "chain_name":"nw-123-456-7"}'
 ```

-### 8. Monitor the reputation system through MultiChain explorer
+### Monitor the reputation system through MultiChain explorer

-Adding a node to the network in MultiChain does not create an event that is broadcast to blockchain.
+Adding a node to the network in MultiChain does not create an event that is broadcast to the blockchain.
 This means that address balances can only be queried by node owners.

 Sending the tokens, however, is a transaction that can be viewed in the explorer.
 Network members can get the link by clicking **Explorer** under the network in their Chainstack dashboard.
 Anyone, not just network members, can view the explorer once they have the link.